usnordia/usnordia.github.io/README.md

 * the reference OpenAPI 3.1.0 specification for the icanhazdadjoke API endpoint.

 # Step-by-Step Tutorial
-You can use the icanhazdadjoke API with the command line or with an API platform, for example, Postman.
+You can use the icanhazdadjoke API with the command line or with an API platform, for example, the JetBrains IntelliJ IDE.
 This section explains both methods.
 ## API Structure
 ### Method
 GET